 Myth: Tail Wagging, Happy Dog

-A dog wags his tail in three very different moods and only one is happy.
-When it's unusually high and stiff, the dog is agitated and ready to protect his turf.
+Dogs wag their tail in three very different moods and only one is happy.
+When it's unusually high and stiff, the dog is agitated and ready to protect their turf.
 A tail held low and wagged very quickly shows a scared and submissive dog.
-A happy dog wags his tail in its natural, mid-level position -- and his ears, mouth, and body will look relaxed, too.
+Happy dogs wag their tail in their natural, mid-level position -- and their ears, mouth, and body will look relaxed, too.